What is SR-22 insurance?

 Ultimately, your insurance premium will likely be affected if you have to get an SR-22.
 But it is your infraction — the event that caused you to need SR-22 insurance in the first place — that may cause you to be labeled as a high-risk driver and raise your premium.
 Sometimes your rate can change dramatically, such as with DUI convictions.
 However, the amount may be less for a different charge, like driving without insurance.

-The best thing that you can do to secure an affordable rate is likely to shop around and compare quotes.
+The best thing that you can do to secure an affordable rate is to shop around and compare quotes.
 Even high-risk insurers will offer different rates depending on your circumstances.

 What states require SR-22s?

-In Florida or Virginia, you will likely be required to file an FR-44 form with the state instead of an SR-22 form, depending on the severity of the infraction.
+In Florida or Virginia, you may be required to file an FR-44 form with the state instead of an SR-22 form, depending on the severity of the infraction.
 For the most part, this form works very similarly to the SR-22, except it requires you to carry more than the normal insurance minimums in those states.

 It is important to note that if you move out of state while under this restriction, you will still be subject to the SR-22 requirements of the state where your driving incident occurred.
 You will still have to maintain your SR-22 filing for as long as it is mandated, even if your new state does not require such coverage.
 In this case, it may be best to work with a national insurance carrier that offers out-of-state SR-22 options.